-People fall in love with the Pallas Cat because it makes some of the most hilarious human-like faces of surprise:
+People fall in love with the Pallas Cat because it makes some of the hilarious human-like faces of surprise:

 The fur on its underside and tail is twice as long as the fur on the rest of its body.
 This keeps the cat warm since it can wrap its tail around itself like a coat.
-It has similar features to its cousin the Snow Leopard (which lives in the same habitat)
+It has similar features to its cousin, the Snow Leopard (which lives in the same habitat).

-The Pallas Cat has ochre fur and black stripes on its legs, tail and body.
+The Pallas Cat has ochre fur and black stripes on its legs, tail, and body.
 Depending on where it’s from, its fur can range from grey to fox-red.
 Look at the dramatic difference in color between the Pallas Cat on the left and the one on the right below:

 Sometimes you won’t see the stripes because its coat grays and loses some of its stripes in the Winter.
-This helps the Pallas Cat stay camouflaged in the frigid Central Asian Winter where the entire landscape is blanketed in snow.
-The Pallas Cat’s head is spotted black like a leopard (which it is related to) and it has black stripes that go from its eye all the way down its cheek.
-Its face is also shortened relative to other cats, making its face look flat
+This helps the Pallas Cat stay camouflaged in the frigid Central Asian winter, where the entire landscape is blanketed in snow.
+The Pallas Cat’s head is spotted black like a leopard (which it is related to), and it has black stripes that go from its eye all the way down its cheek.
+Its face is also shortened relative to other cats, making its face look flat.

-The large, owl-like eyes are yellow, and the pupils contract into small circles instead of the usual vertical slits that most cats have
+The large, owl-like eyes are yellow, and the pupils contract into small circles instead of the usual vertical slits that most cats have.

 Much like Munchkin Cats, the Pallas Cat has shortened legs, especially compared to its feline cousins.
 This obviously makes the Pallas Cat look adorable!

-The Pallas Cat has fewer teeth than other cats and is missing some of its premolars, but it makes up for that with its massive and intimidating canine teeth
+The Pallas Cat has fewer teeth than other cats and is missing some of its premolars, but it makes up for that with its massive and intimidating canine teeth.

-The Pallas Cat has a very fragmented habitat in grasslands and montane steppes of Central Asia
+The Pallas Cat has a very fragmented habitat in grasslands and montane steppes of Central Asia.

 Pallas Cats are solitary animals that live in caves and holes in the ground.
 They mark their territory with their scent to keep others away.
-Even if you could travel to their native habitat, you’d be hard pressed to spot the elusive Pallas Cat.
-That’s because they tend to make homes within rocky cliffs as high as 5,050 meters (16,570 feet) or in marmot burrows in plains regions
+Even if you could travel to their native habitat, you’d be hard-pressed to spot the elusive Pallas Cat.
+That’s because they tend to make homes within rocky cliffs as high as 5,050 meters (16,570 feet) or in marmot burrows in plains regions.

 Pallas Cats live up to 11 years in captivity.
 In nature, the best estimate for lifespan is only 3.61 years!

-How To Help Save the Pallas Cat
+How You Can Help Save the Pallas Cat

 Well, there you have it!
 We gathered all of the best information about and pictures of Pallas Cats so that you wouldn’t have to do any of the work.
-If you’ve made it this far you are probably interested in helping save these beautiful and majestic cats.
+If you’ve made it this far, you are probably interested in helping save these beautiful and majestic cats.
 Here are the best ways to do so: